 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-The Corporation's exposure to interest rate risk relates to its ability to earn interest income on cash and cash equivalents at variable rates.
+The Corporation's exposure to interest rate risk relates to its ability to earn interest income on cash at variable rates.
 The risk is minimal.